By using this site, you are consenting to our use of cookies. To find out more visit our privacy policy.

 Each trustee will maintain active membership in APTA.

-Each trustee will contribute annually to PTPAC at least at the Eagle Club level.
+Each trustee will contribute annually to PTPAC.

 Each trustee will identify prospective club-level participants among APTA members.